-Positions Open for the 2015-2016 School Year
+Positions Open for the 2016-2017 School Year

 Judith Gap School is looking to fill a

 Billings, Bozeman, and Great Falls are all within a two hour drive.
 With regards to living expenses, rent runs about $250-$400 a month for houses or apartments in town based on availability.
 Opportunities for fishing, hunting, and other outdoor activities are available within the local area.
 This is a tight knit community that is very supportive of the school and is proud of the quality education that is provided.

-The average class size in the high school is two to four students, so we expect teachers to be flexible and schedule according to the needs of the students.
+The average class size in the high school is two to six students, so we expect teachers to be flexible and schedule according to the needs of the students.
 Since our numbers are small, we like to have the students in classes together for a better learning experience.
 We have high expectations from both students and teachers, not only in regards to education, but good manners and model citizenship.
 Technology is expected to be fully integrated into the curriculum.
 Teachers have Smart Boards in their classrooms and the school provides high school students with laptops, junior high students with Chromebooks, and elementary students with iPads.

 Applicants will be notified of interview dates and preference will be given to those applicants who interview in person, as well as those with additional teaching endorsements.

 This webpage is updated frequently.
-Last update 5/10/2015.
+Last update 7/5/2016.